Help Us Help You

 Each Basecamp account has an account number to help us identify your data on the back end.
 They're unique to an account — a big part of why we ask for it.
 Letting us know the account URL helps us focus on the account you're asking about.

-We also have numbers for each project, each team, and the HQ in your account.
+We also have numbers for each project in your account.
 Here's the format:

 Sometimes we'll need to ask you for a link to something specific in your account.
 We'll go over how to get each kind of link:

-Click on the Home page, then click on the project, team, or HQ that we're asking you about.
+Find and click the project that we're asking you about.
 Copy the URL in the address bar by right-clicking and choosing to copy it by hitting Command + C (Control + V on Windows).
 Paste it in your reply to the support team.

 These are all single URLs.
 You can share the URL to a single file, a single message, a single comment, and a single email forward by clicking into the tool, then the exact thing in question.
 Copy the URL and share it with us, please!